ivanstar/react-expense-manager/README.md

 ## Overview

-Users can label their type of expenses and incomes.
+Users can insert and label their type of money expenses and incomes.
+It will keep continue of how much they spent, how much they have made, and how much money remaining.